The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Cosmological Model and Observable Signatures

 where $z_d$ is the redshift of the drag epoch and $c_s$ is the sound speed.
 Not to be confused with the redshift at the time of last scattering, the drag epoch corresponds to the time when the baryons decouple from the photons, around a redshift $z=1020$.
 In the standard cosmological models explored here, $r_d$ can be computed given the physical densities of dark matter ($\omega_c$), baryonic matter ($\omega_b$), and the radiation content of the Universe.
 The radiation content can be determined from the temperature of the CMB and the effective number of neutrino species ($N_{\rm eff}$).
 Combined, these abundances determine the shape and position of the BAO peak in comoving space that can then be used as a standard ruler.
 Because the CMB provides an image of the oscillations at the epoch of last photon scattering, the BAO scale has not reached its maximum size, but it can still be measured at very high precision to provide a constraint on the angular diameter distance to a redshift of $z \sim 1100$.

 Because the proton-electron plasma does not recombine instantaneously, the last scattering surface has a finite thickness.
 Photon diffusion also results in damping at the smallest scales, leading to a diffusion scale that depends on the expansion rate and energy densities.
 The effect of damping on the power spectrum therefore allows constraints on the energy densities of relativistic particles, primordial helium abundance, dark matter, and baryon matter at the time of last scattering.
 Finally, the signal from the CMB records the integrated ionization history of hydrogen and the integrated formation of structure in the form of polarization and lensing signals.
 Characterization of polarization and lensing in the CMB thus provides information about the integrated optical depth ($\tau$) to the surface of last scattering and the effects of neutrinos on the growth rate of structure.

+One of the main challenges in interpreting the high signal-to-noise CMB data is the modeling of foreground contamination, whether from dust emission, induced polarization, or radio sources.
 For a review of experimental and analysis methods to extract cosmological information from the CMB, see \citet{staggs18a} and \citet{2018arXiv180706205P}.